IcesiInteractivaCOP16/Dijkstra-API/README.md

   ```

 ## Notes
 - The system is designed to handle up to 100 simultaneous requests, with a maximum of 10 coordinates per request.
-- This project is not optimized for very high loads, but it can be expanded if needed.
+- This project is not optimized for very high loads, but can be expanded if needed.

 ---